lacassef/recodexapicodeexamples/sklpha/endpoints/USERS.md

 ## `/api/skalpha/top_authors`

 ### Description
-This API endpoint allows users to retrieve a list of top authors on the Seeking Alpha platform who have been classified under specific themes.
+This API endpoint allows users to retrieve a list of top authors who have been classified under specific themes.
 The authors listed under each theme are considered to be the top contributors in their respective categories.
 The information about these authors can be accessed by users through this endpoint.

 ### HTTP Method
 `GET`